Most SaaS teams are not failing at email personalization because they lack data. They are failing at execution.

 Example scenario: A VP of Operations receives an email that references multiple tracked actions in one message: the exact webinar they attended, the comparison page they viewed, and the fact that their company just raised a Series B funding.
 The email then pitches a demo.

-More is not always better when it comes to personalization.
+More is not always better when it comes to personalizing SaaS emails.
 Email recipients want to feel that you know them, but they don’t want to feel watched.
 It can create hesitation, especially when you are dealing with decision makers in companies.

 To create a connection, and not a breach of trust, use contextual, relevance-driven information.